Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 ```

-At this point you could simply commit the changed version of `index.html`, but
-it makes more sense to put it in the same commit as the rename.
-The `--amend`
-option to `git commit` lets you change history.
+At this point, you could simply commit the changed version of `index.html`, but it makes more sense to put it in the same commit as the rename.
+The `--amend` option to `git commit` lets you change history.

 ```
 $ git commit --amend --no-edit